denevell/Natch-Android/README.md

 8. I should delete post from a thread, and then see the existing thread, one post less.
 9. I should be able to edit my post
 9a.
-I shouldn't be able to edit a post that's not mine
+I shouldn't be able to edit a post that's not mine 9b.
+I should see an error on edit post with blank data
 10:  I should be able to edit my thread title and content
 10a: I shouldn't be able to edit a thread that's not mine
 10b: I should see an error on edit thread with blank data